The legals are straightforward, and shouldn't stop any one from going on or hosting a placement

 On the Unifrog Placements tool, the employer placement lead is shown the school's safeguarding policy, including how to raise a safeguarding concern with the school / college

-The September 2022 update to the ‘Keeping children safe in education’ (KCSIE) statutory guidance has confused many people, including safeguarding specialists, into thinking that if a student goes on a placement for more than 3 days, the employer placement lead needs a DBS check.
+The ‘Keeping children safe in education’ (KCSIE) statutory guidance has confused many people, including safeguarding specialists, into thinking that if a student goes on a placement for more than 3 days, the employer placement lead needs a DBS check.
 This is wrong, and results in unnecessary barriers being put in place to students being able to do work experience.
-Here is what the KCSIE guidance actually says (to read it yourself, here's the link - the relevant parts are paragraphs 329 to 333):
+Here is what the KCSIE guidance actually says (to read it yourself, here's the link - the relevant parts are paragraphs 335 to 340):

 On the Unifrog Placements tool: